 As we landed in Aspen Pitkin County Airport and successfully found our driver for the short trip to our hotel, we heard horror stories of how the weather can sometimes divert planes to Denver International Airport, over three hours away.
 We had a few spare snacks, games, and books left over from the flight, but probably not enough to cover that kind of disruption.
 As seven inches of snow started to fall on cue, we realized we’d lucked out and made a mental note to prepare better for the worst next time.

-The United States has no shortage of excellent ski spots, but some are better for families than others and a little research pays dividends.
+Spend some time choosing the right destination—and hotel The United States has no shortage of excellent ski spots, but some are better for families than others and a little research pays dividends.
 Aspen was a top choice for several reasons.
 The region encompasses four mountains, two of which—Snowmass and Buttermilk—are great for beginners and children.
 It also offers all sorts of activities for a range of ages, from indoor play areas to tubing, snowcat rides, the X Games action sports festival in January, bonfires, ice rinks, live music, and an alpine coaster.
 And if you want a morning indoors, the Aspen Recreation Center offers swimming, climbing, tennis, and more.

 We stayed at the Limelight Hotel in downtown Aspen, which was right next to a huge park (perfect for snowman building and general snowball warfare), shops, restaurants, and trails.
 Our son loved staying there; wood-fired pizzas, s’mores kits, and hot tubs all went down a treat.